-- Protection from dilution of value Value created by the platform-users does not dissipate in the much larger cryptocurrency economy (for example ether). - Protection from price fluctuations If we use ether, we become subject to price fluctuations that are not caused by or related to the activity on the Coalichain platform.
+- Protection from dilution of value Value created by the platform-users does not dissipate in the much larger cryptocurrency economy (for example ether). - Protection from price fluctuations If we use ether, we become subject to price fluctuations that are not caused by or related to the activity on the Coalichain platform. - Voting might be too expensive in the future if we use ether or other currency.
+Thanks to Coalichain private Blockchain and new Blockchain protocol (POI), vote price will always be reasonable or close to free in the future if we gain nodes willing to donate and write transactions for free.

 The value of a crypto-token is set by demand and supply.
-If Coalichain provides an attractive service, that people find value in, they will adopt and increase demand and with it the price of the ZUZ.
+If Coalichain provides an attractive service, that people find value in, they will adopt and increase demand and with it the price of the ZOOZ.
 This will benefit Coalichain users and especially the early adopters that took most of the risk.

-We created the ZUZ as a dedicated token not because we had to.
+We created the ZOOZ as a dedicated token not because we had to.
 We did it because we can and because it will benefit our users.

-So, what's that talk about the ZUZ being a unit of measurement?
+So, what's that talk about the ZOOZ being a unit of measurement?

-We see the ZUZ evolving and one day becoming a general-purpose crypto-currency.
+We see the ZOOZ evolving and one day becoming a general-purpose crypto-currency.
 That is another reason why it is important to set it apart as an independent crypto-token, today.

-4. ZUZ Economics
+4. ZOOZ Economics

 4.1.
-ZUZ Allocation
+ZOOZ Allocation

-Coalichain will issue a total of 770,000,000 ZUZs according to the following distribution:
+Coalichain will issue a total of 770,000,000 ZOOZs according to the following distribution:

-- > Public 30% - > ZUZ "Fuel" 70%
+Public - 35%

-Let's break it down.
-Coalichain will use the money raised with the 30% offered to the public to fund:
+• ZOOZ "Fuel" - 65%

+Let's break the 35% down:

-- > Platform development 10%
+Platform development - 10%

-- 🕨 Team 20%
+Investors (Private - presale): 3%

+• Team - 12%

-- o Founders: 7%
+Founders: 7%

-- o Executive Team: 2%
+Executive Team: 2%

-- o Advisors: 6%
+Advisors: 1%

-- o Bounties: 5%
+Bounties: 2%

+Charitable causes - 10%

-If not all 231 million ZUZ will be sold during the crowd sale, the remaining will be transferred into the "Fuel" reservoir.
-The remaining 70% (or more) will be allocated:
+If not all the 3% ZOOZ will be sold during the crowd sale, the remaining will be burn or transferred into the "Fuel" reservoir.

-- > Charitable causes 10% - 60% (or more) for rewarding History-telling and participation driving liquidity into the eco-system in a rate that is proportional to its growth.
+65% (or more) for rewarding History-telling and participation - driving liquidity into the eco-system in a rate that is proportional to its growth.